 We are extremely proud of the excellent behaviour shown by our children on a daily basis.
 This is often commented upon by visitors to the school or when the children are on out of school visits.

 We aim to encourage good behaviour patterns through positive praise and highlighting those traditional elements of good manners we all value: politeness, courtesy and consideration for the feelings of others.
-At Bracken Leas we endeavour to create a happy, secure atmosphere which encourages self-confidence, co-operation and self-discipline.
-Each family is asked to sign a Home School Agreement on joining the school.
+At Bracken Leas we create a happy, secure atmosphere which encourages self-confidence, co-operation and self-discipline.

 To make these principles clear to the children we have six simple Golden Rules that are re-enforced with the children regularly.